-- (a) The wastewater treatment plants shall operate with a physical capacity of no less than the annual average daily influent sewage flow for the preceding 12 months. - (b) Effluent discharged from wastewater treatment plants shall meet all federal, State, and County standards. - (c) The system shall maintain the capacity to collect and dispose of no less than 102 percent of annual average daily influent sewage flow for the preceding 5 years accounting for reserved capacity.
-The maximum daily flow shall be determined by calculating the average of the highest five single day flows for the previous 12 months.
-The annual average daily influent sewage flow shall be calculated as the average of the daily volume received at the facility over a 12-month period. - (d) The per capita Level of Service standard for sanitary sewer shall be 122 gallons per capita per day. - WS-2B.
-Except as provided by Objective WS-1 and the supporting policies, no development order authorizing new development, or a significant expansion of an existing use shall be issued for any area of the County which is served by a potable water or sanitary sewer facility which does not meet the standards in Policy WS-2A or will not meet these standards concurrent with the completion of the development.
-In any case where the federal, state, or County standards referenced in Policy WS-2A are revised, a reasonable time for compliance with the new standards shall be allowed.
+- (c) Water quality shall meet all federal, state, and County primary standards for potable water. - (d) Countywide storage capacity for finished water shall equal no less than 15 percent of the Countywide average daily demand. - 2) Sanitary Sewer: - (a) Regional wastewater treatment plants shall operate with a physical capacity of no less than the annual average daily sewage flow. - (b) Effluent discharged from wastewater treatment plants shall meet all federal, State, and County standards. - (c) The system shall maintain the capacity to collect and dispose of 102 percent of average daily sewage demand for the preceding 5 years. - WS-2B.
+Except as provided by Objective WS-1 and the supporting policies, no development order authorizing new development or a significant expansion of an existing use shall be issued for any area of the County which is served by a potable water or sanitary sewer facility which does not meet the standards in Policy WS-2A or will not meet these standards concurrent with the completion of the development.
+In any case where the federal, state, or County standards referenced in Policy WS-2A are revised, a reasonable time for compliance with the new standards shall be allowed. - WS-2C.

-- WS-2C.
 Miami-Dade County shall maintain procedures and programs to monitor levels of service of each water supply, water treatment and wastewater treatment facility for use by agencies that issue development orders or permits.
 Such procedures may include the establishment of water and wastewater allocation processes to assure that adequate water supply, and water and wastewater transmission and treatment capacity is available prior to issuance of development orders or permits. - WS-2D.
 All wastewater treatment operations will comply with federal and state regulations for overflows. - WS-2E.
 Miami-Dade County shall continue and expand its current practice of installing oversize water and sewer mains and associated facilities in anticipation of future needs consistent with Land Use Element policies which affect the timing, staging, and location of future development, and shall require developers dedicating such facilities to the County to conform with this policy.
-All applications and proposed agreements for water and/or sewer extensions submitted to the Water and Sewer Department that are inside of and within 330 feet of the Urban Development Boundary shall be subject to additional review to ensure compliance with County policies that discourage urban sprawl while providing for efficient and effective operation of the system.
-The installation of oversized water and sewer mains will be consistent with engineering requirements to protect the public health and safety of the area residents and Land Use Element policies. - WS-2F.
-The Miami-Dade Water and Sewer Department (WASD) shall continue the expansion of existing regional water and wastewater treatment plants to meet future demand.
+All applications and proposed agreements for water and/or sewer extensions submitted to the Water and Sewer Department that are inside of and within 330 feet of the Urban Development Boundary and that may involve the installation of oversized water or sewer mains shall be subject to additional review by a designated water and sewer review committee.
+The installation of oversized water and sewer mains will be consistent with engineering requirements to protect the public health and safety of the area residents and Land Use Element policies.

+- WS-2F.
+The Miami-Dade Water and Sewer Department (WASD) shall continue the expansion of existing regional water and wastewater treatment plants to meet demand through the year 2035.
 The efficiency of existing plants will be increased wherever feasible to avoid building new plants. - WS-2G.
 In order to further assure high water and sewer service standards throughout the County, the County should maintain countywide design standards for all improvements and extensions of water distribution and sewer collection systems.